Introducing General Input: Workflow Automation Written by AI

 Built in under 5 minutes for a few pennies per run.
 That's a workflow that would take days to build in a traditional automation tool and weeks if you were building it as custom software.
 The AI handles the implementation.
 You handle the intent.

-Ready-to-use templates across sales, ops, and customer success
+Ready-to-use workflow templates across sales, ops, and customer success

 Beyond building custom workflows from scratch, General Input has dozens of ready-to-use workflow templates.
 Connect your tools and activate them instantly.
 Templates cover sales prospecting, pipeline management, customer success monitoring, operations reporting, and more.